greenelab/greedy-geneset-selection/README.md

 Also included in this repository is the workflow used for analyses and figures for the GGS manuscript (excluding those using non-public data from Konecny et al.) The bash script GGS.sh runs analyses sequentially and produces plots.
-Seperate and confirmatory analyses were performed using TCGA RNAseq data and R scripts for these are located in the scripts subdirectory ().
+Seperate and confirmatory analyses were performed using TCGA RNAseq data and R scripts for these are located in the BrCa subdirectory.

 ##Dependencies